ksandermann/teamspeak-helm-chart/README.md

 # Helm Chart for Teamspeak 3 Server

-[Teamspeak](https://www.teamspeak.com) voice and chat tool for teams providing voice channel features.
+[Teamspeak](https://www.teamspeak.com) is a voice and chat tool for teams providing voice channel features.

 ## TL;DR;